yunusparvezkhan/yunusparvezkhan/README.md

 Some things you may want to know about me:

 - 🔭 I’m currently working on ...
 Web Dev
 - 🌱 I’m currently learning ...
-Javascript
+MongoDB
 - 👯 I’m looking to collaborate on ...
 Any Business
 - 🤔 I’m looking for help with ...
 Core Physics & Cosmology
 - 💬 Ask me about ...
 Whatever You want